 We’re always looking for ways to remain fresh.
-That’s why we’re excited to announce our 2019 Cultural Plan.
-This yearlong process will help craft a collective vision for the future of art in Santa Monica, and will seek input from our valued community members.
+That’s why we’re excited to be working on our next Cultural Plan.
+This process will help craft a collective vision for the future of art in Santa Monica, and will seek input from our valued community members.
 That means you!
 Stay tuned.

 “Art and love are the same thing: it’s the process of seeing yourself in things that are not you.”

 Q: Where can I rent space in Santa Monica for my rehearsal/performance/concert/exhibit/fundraiser?

 Q: Where can I rent an art studio in Santa Monica?

 The City rents studio spaces at the Santa Monica Airport, with very infrequent vacancies.
 They’re managed by 18th Street Art Center, which also runs a residency program.
 The City also offers temporary residencies to local artists and support to Santa Monica-based nonprofits through our Artist Opportunity programs and you are welcome to join our email list to be informed of future opportunities.

 Q: How can I propose a program to be presented by Santa Monica Cultural Affairs?

 A: SMCA produces a variety of events in local parks and City cultural facilities, and infrequently adds new programs or sponsors one-time events.
 We provide support to local artists and Santa Monica-based nonprofits through our Artist Opportunity programs and you are welcome to join our email list to be informed of future opportunities.
 You can also propose a program to the Santa Monica Library.
 If you decide to self-produce a large (more than 150 person) event outdoors, you would need to file for a City of Santa Monica Community Event Permit.
 If you’d like to present an ongoing class or other participatory activity, you can also direct inquiries to email@example.com.
 See the “rent space” question above for details on other venues.

 Q: What do I need to do to film in Santa Monica?